 Jeff Wadlow and Beau Bauman’s strength is also in some good casting.
 British newcomer Julian Morris makes a fine lead, coming across as intelligent and with a good deal of natural warm charisma.
 Even better is Libby Booth who has a classy and alluring presence that hovers between sympathetic and potential femme fatale dangerousness.
 Cast as the English teacher, Jon Bon Jovi, plays down, rather than as the handsome leads is usually cast as, and does a modestly convincing job.
 The film is also very prettily photographed.

-Jeff Wadlow has subsequently made the martial arts film Never Back Down (2008) and then returned to genre material as the director/writer of Kick-Ass 2 (2013), followed by the non-genre True Memoirs of an International Assassin (2016) and Truth or Dare (2018), which has a similar premise to Cry Wolf of a deadly game that conjures demonic forces, and the film remake of tv’s Fantasy Island (2020) and the Halloween film The Curse of Bridge Hollow (2022).
+Jeff Wadlow has subsequently made the martial arts film Never Back Down (2008) and then returned to genre material as the director/writer of Kick-Ass 2 (2013), followed by the non-genre True Memoirs of an International Assassin (2016), Truth or Dare (2018), which has a similar premise to Cry Wolf of a deadly game that conjures demonic forces, and the film remake of tv’s Fantasy Island (2020) and the Halloween film The Curse of Bridge Hollow (2022).
 Wadlow also wrote the script for the Vin Diesel action film Bloodshot (2020).
 He has also acted as a producer on the tv series’ Bates Motel (2013-7) and The Strain (2014-7) and Are You Afraid of the Dark?
 (2019-21).